MaviccPRP/ger_ner_evals/README.md

         *(tag_scheme=iob,lower=False,zeros=False,char_dim=25,char_lstm_dim=25,char_bidirect=True,word_dim=50,word_lstm_dim=50,word_bidirect=True,pre_emb=,all_emb=False,cap_dim=0,crf=True,dropout=0.5,lr_method=adam)*
         - tested on: CoNLL-2003 testa (62.8%), GermaEval (75.8%), EUROPARL (61.8%)

 2. For the GermaNER we use the pre-trained model, trained on the GermEval 2014 data set.
-In addition we trained our own model using the
-CoNLL 2003 data set.
-Both models we evaluated on the CoNLL testa set, GermEval test set and EUROPARL data set.
+Training on our own data set did not work properly.We evaluated the pretrained model on the CoNLL testa set, GermEval test set and EUROPARL data set.

     **GermaNER**
     - pretrained on: GermEval 2014